steve-brett/oxjam-2009/README.md

 # oxjam-2009
-mini site for stitch-stitch at oxjam:bath 2009
+Mini site for stitch-stitch at Oxjam:Bath 2009.
+It's just one page, and data for each band are stored in an array that randomises the order of the bands.
+I suppose it really ought to be a database.